 Following the WMO Workshop on Use of Unmanned Aerial Vehicles (UAV) for Operational Meteorology, 2-4 July 2019, Toulouse, France and the development of a related publication for the Bulletin of the American Meteorological Society (BAMS) on the status of UAV and their developing potential to contribute to operational meteorology, the INFCOM Joint Expert Team on Aircraft-Based Observing Systems proposes for WMO to coordinate a global demonstration project on this technology in the coming 3-4 year period.

-The conceptual outline presented in the annex below should be used as a basis only for the INFCOM to further develop the concept and scope and a proposed plan for WMO and the INFCOM to coordinate a global demonstration project on UAVs.
+The conceptual outline presented in the annex below should be used as a basis only for the INFCOM to further develop the concept and scope and a proposed plan for WMO and the INFCOM to coordinate a global demonstration project on UAS.

-Note that it is proposed to promote the term “Uncrewed Aerial Vehicles” for this project and in the future.
+Note that it is proposed to promote the term “Uncrewed Aircraft Systems” for this project and in the future.

 Annex to draft Decision 5.1.1(7)/1 (INFCOM-1(III))

-Concept Outline for a Global Demonstration Project on Uncrewed Aerial Vehicles (UAV) Use in Operational Meteorology
+Concept Outline for a Global Demonstration Project on Uncrewed Aircraft Systems (UAS) Use in Operational Meteorology

 1. Summary

-It is proposed that WMO will coordinate a global demonstration project on the utility and efficacy of Uncrewed Aerial Vehicles (UAV) to routinely and operationally contribute to the WMO Integrated Global Observing System (WIGOS) Global Basic Observing Network (GBON) in support of WMO forecasting and other applications.
+It is proposed that WMO will coordinate a global demonstration project on the utility and efficacy of Uncrewed Aircraft Systems (UAS) to routinely and operationally contribute to the WMO Integrated Global Observing System (WIGOS) Global Basic Observing Network (GBON) in support of WMO forecasting and other applications.

 2. Aims

-(1) To demonstrate current capabilities of a range of UAV systems and to measure their capacity to contribute to meeting operational requirements for upper-air observations of the WIGOS GBON;
+(1) To demonstrate current capabilities of a range of UAS systems and to measure their capacity to contribute to meeting operational requirements for upper-air observations of the WIGOS GBON;

+(2) To determine and analyse the impacts, benefits and disadvantages of UAS systems and observations derived from them; [Egypt]

-(2) To demonstrate the capacity of UAVs and their data processing systems to provide data in an interoperable state ready for use by relevant applications and to determine related future requirements for operational readiness;
+(3) To demonstrate the capacity of UASs and their data processing systems to provide data in an interoperable state ready for use by relevant applications and to determine related future requirements for operational readiness;

-(3) To determine existing requirements for improvement to UAV systems to adequately meet requirements to contribute operationally to WIGOS; and
+(4) To determine existing requirements for improvement to UAS systems to adequately meet requirements to contribute operationally to WIGOS; and

-(4) To determine and make recommendations relating to regulatory conditions imposed on UAVs that impact their ability to contribute to WIGOS.
+(5) To determine and make recommendations relating to regulatory conditions imposed on UASs that impact their ability to contribute to WIGOS.

 3. Scope